 Old disease, new threat: driving an end to cholera

 Cholera is a disease of inequality.
-It is an indicator of poor living conditions often lacking water, sanitation and&hygiene (WASH), disproportionately affecting the poorest and most marginalised communities.
+It is an indicator of poor living conditions often lacking water, sanitation and hygiene (WASH), disproportionately affecting communities living with the greatest poverty and marginalisation.
 The continued presence of this acute diarrhoeal disease in the 21st century is a stark reminder of the huge inequalities that persist globally between and within countries around access to WASH.

 Hand hygiene, a first line of defence against coronavirus, has always been critical to prevention of cholera and other diseases.
 As the world confronts the COVID-19 pandemic, the response must include no regrets actions for WASH, to build resilience to health crises and leave no one behind.

-Read our report (available in English, French and Portuguese) to understand progress made at a national level in high-burden countries towards the translation of the global roadmap to end cholera by 2030, and our recommendations for priority actions.
+Read our report to understand progress made at a national level in high-burden countries towards the translation of the global roadmap to end cholera by 2030, and our recommendations for priority actions.

 Our short film introduces the report: